Tax Filing in 2026: A Guide for Individuals and Businesses

 One of the biggest challenges businesses face today is nexus.
 It used to be simple: if you had a physical office in a state, you had nexus there.
 But with remote work and e-commerce, New York has broadened its definition of what “doing business” means.

-In 2024, we had several clients who expanded their online businesses nationally.
+In 2025, we had several clients who expanded their online businesses nationally.
 They assumed that without offices in New York, they were off the hook.
 Unfortunately, their sales volume in the state was more than enough to create nexus.
-When they received audit notices, the cost wasn’t just back taxes—it included interest and penalties.
+When they received audit notices, the cost wasn’t just back taxes — it included interest and penalties.

 Why Businesses Need Professional Guidance

-- Making sure your entity election is correct and recognized by the state.
+Confirming your entity election is properly filed and recognized by New York State.

-- Structuring your operations so you’re not paying more than necessary.
+Structuring operations and compensation so you’re not paying more than necessary.

 We often tell business owners this: you don’t want to meet your CPA for the first time during an audit.
 You want them in your corner from day one, so the audit never becomes a crisis.